 If you live in a city or built-up area it's very likely you will have access to nearly every package on the uSwitch site.

-You can use the uSwitch broadband postcode checker to see which packages are available, but always double check with the provider as availability is changes as providers improve the reach of their infrastructure.
+You can use the uSwitch broadband postcode checker to see which packages are available, but always double check with the provider as availability often changes as providers improve the reach of their infrastructure.

 A broadband connection of 8Mbps will allow you to email, share pictures, YouTube, Facebook and play games.
 Fast broadband appeals mainly to those who download more or less constantly and have very demanding applications.